BSR and the Commonwealth

 Australia and New Zealand

-Antipodeans in particular have been represented both as scholarship-holders and staff members throughout its history and there are dedicated scholarships for Australian scholars and artists wanting to become part of the BSR community.
+Antipodeans in particular have been represented both as award-holders and staff throughout our history and there are dedicated scholarships for Australian scholars and artists.

-Professor Trendall, being himself an antipodean who succeeded brilliantly on the international stage, believed that Australian and New Zealand scholars had made and would continue to make a significant contribution to international scholarship.
+Professor Trendall, believed firmly that Australian and New Zealand scholars had made and would continue to make a significant contribution to international scholarship.
 This is borne out by his many compatriots who visit the School to undertake independent research and by those New Zealanders, Australians and Australian-based scholars who have held awards at the BSR, including the following:

 Penelope Allison (Rome Scholar 1989-90)